 Judson M. Stein is Chair of the Firm’s Trusts & Estates Practice Group and a Partner in the Non-Profit and Tax-Exempt Organizations Practice Group.

-Mr. Stein has more than 30 years experience in the protection and strengthening of businesses and estates, as well as the transfer of assets to heirs and other beneficiaries.
-He is AV® rated by Martindale Hubbell; he has repeatedly been named to the prestigious list of the “Best Lawyers in America,” and cited as a “Super Lawyer” in New Jersey Monthly Magazine and New York Magazine.
+Mr. Stein has four decades of experience in family wealth transfer planning and estate administration.
+He is AV® rated by Martindale-Hubbell; he has repeatedly been named to the prestigious list of the “Best Lawyers in America,” and cited as a “Super Lawyer” in New Jersey Monthly Magazine and New York Magazine.